What is Exploratory Testing? - The Ultimate Guide

 We call this an “audit” (our launchpad doesn’t refer to it as “exploratory testing” for this reason), and you can easily select it when you launch a test.

-Difference between Scripted testing and Exploratory testing
+What's the difference between Scripted testing and Exploratory testing?

 When is Exploratory Testing done?